ostroproject/ostro-os/doc/quick_start/contributor-guide.rst

      * Layer Maintainers should respond to a PR within two business days.
      * If no discussion has occurred within this timeframe, maintainers are responsible for contacting the PR submitter and other developers to request feedback, or close the pull request.
+     * Layer maintainers can merge their own PRs after others have reviewed it and there is consensus to go ahead with merging, or no-one has objected against it during two business days and the PR is simple enough that reviews are not necessary (use common sense).

 Please feel free to make comments on this code review process to the `Ostro-dev mailing list`_ mailing list.

+To assist submitters and reviewers with handling PRs consistently and catch common (and not so common) mistakes, there are additional notes in :ref:`pull-request-guidelines`.

 Bug and Feature Request Tracking Process
 ========================================